qq68043640/Data-Analyst/README.md

-### This repository is for projects I finished at Udacity for Data Analyst Program
+### This repository is for projects I finished related with data analyst